 YOEC has an approved study abroad program for students who wish to benefit from educational opportunities offered at affiliate institutions abroad.
 Courses offered are similar in content and style to those offered at YOEC.
-Students who wish to avail themselves of this opportunity should contact the administrative office for further information.
 This arrangement is approved by our accrediting agency, AARTS.